Haschmi/2016-02-17-queens-python-parallel/07-hello.md

 Note that this also causes MPI to be initialized, so we won't have to call MPI_INIT.
 Thanks, MPI4Py.

-Let's safe here and try out if anythin breaks:
+Let's safe here and try out if anything breaks:

 ~~~ {.python}
 $ mpirun -np 8 ./hello.py